China revs up spending plan as economy cools, investment growth at record low

 “However, these are unlikely to put a floor beneath economic growth until the middle of next year.”

-With the economy shifting into lower gear even without a trade shock, many analysts predict a steady stream of support measures in coming months.

-The July data “is likely to prompt more policy support,” DBS of Singapore said in a report.
+Many analysts predict a steady stream of support measures in the coming months.
+The July data “is likely to prompt more policy support”, DBS of Singapore said in a report.

-The pace of fixed asset investment was the weakest on record going back to early 1996, according to data on Reuters Eikon.
+The pace of fixed asset investment was the weakest in records going back to early 1996, according to data on Reuters Eikon.
 Investment had been expected to grow 6.0 percent in the first seven months of the year, steady from January-June.

 For July, fixed-asset investment grew 3.0 percent from a year earlier.

 Retail sales also missed expectations.
-Sales rose 8.8 percent in July from a year earlier, below an expected 9.1 percent and down from 9.0 percent in June, despite a broad import tax cut that kicked in last month.
+They rose 8.8 percent in July from a year earlier, below an expected 9.1 percent and down from 9.0 percent in June, despite a broad import tax cut last month.

-It was not clear if consumer reluctance was due to softening local conditions or worries about the U.S. trade war.
-A Reuters straw poll of Chinese consumers found nearly one in three want to stop buying U.S. products now and some are already boycotting made-in-America goods.
+It was not clear if consumer reluctance was due to softening local conditions or worries about the trade war.
+A Reuters straw poll of Chinese consumers found nearly one in three want to stop buying U.S. products now and some are already boycotting them.

 Industrial output rose 6.0 percent in July, missing analysts’ estimates for 6.3 percent and unchanged from June.

-While China’s trade and inflation have shown limited impact from U.S. tariffs so far, it is early days.
-Business surveys point to weakening export orders and there are concerns that a protracted trade battle could produce a sharper Chinese slowdown than expected just a few months ago.
+U.S. tariffs have had little effect on China’s trade and inflation so far.
+However, business surveys point to weakening export orders and there are concerns that a protracted battle could lead to a sharper Chinese slowdown than expected a few months ago.

-China and the United States have slapped tariffs on each other’s goods and more are due to kick in next week, with few signs that either side is in the mood to compromise.
+China and the United States have imposed tariffs on each other’s goods and more begin next week, with few signs that either side is ready to compromise.

-In one of the few encouraging spots in the data, private sector fixed-asset investment rose 8.8 percent in January-July, picking up from 8.4 percent in the first half.
+In one of the few encouraging spots in the data, private sector fixed-asset investment rose 8.8 percent in January-July, up from 8.4 percent in the first half.
 It accounts for about 60 percent of overall investment in China.

 But growth in infrastructure spending slowed to 5.7 percent in the first seven months from 7.3 percent.

-Still, there were early signs that Beijing’s shift to supporting growth may already be offering some cushion.
+Still, there were early signs that Beijing’s shift to supporting growth may already be having an effect.

-Real estate investment jumped 13.2 percent in July on-year, the fastest in nearly two years and higher than June’s 8.4 percent rise, according to Reuters calculations.
+Real estate investment jumped 13.2 percent in July year-on-year, the fastest in nearly two years and higher than June’s 8.4 percent, according to Reuters calculations.

-New construction starts jumped 32.4 percent on-year, likely buoyed by stronger home sales, improved funding conditions for cash-strapped developers and the government’s heavy spending on public housing.
+New construction starts jumped 32.4 percent year-on-year, probably buoyed by stronger home sales, improved funding conditions for cash-strapped developers and the government’s heavy spending on public housing.

 Infrastructure loans also rebounded sharply in July.